nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 All these books represent varying levels of generalization for comparing different parts of the text.
 Using the original book provides the strictest comparison, since words will not match unless they are exactly the same.
 Using idea book 2 provides the loosest comparison, as any word that is a synonym or antonym will match.

 ### Measuring Similarity
+To detect parallelism, it is necessary to compare one verse or line with another.
+Comparison will be done based on content (shared words) and word order using similarity measures defined below.

 Jaccard similarity is used to compare two lists of words in terms of content.

 <img src="images/LiteraryFig1.png" width = "200">